 Our last stop this night was Pastrami bar for a glass of natural wine (they only have one white and one red by the glass).
 The sandwiches looked amazing, and I just wish we hadn’t eaten that much at the first stops.
 I guess we need some time to learn the Spanish tapas way.
 Inside Pastrami Bar, people kept entering and exiting what looked like a fridge door.
 It is, in fact, the entrance to Barcelona’s coolest speakeasy bar El Paradiso.

 If we had more time, we would have made it to some classic tapas bars like Cal Pep, El Xampanyet or La Xampanyeria.
 Had it not been Monday we would also have checked out the new cocktail bar Dr. Stravinsky by the former Himkok bartender Antonio Naranjo Nevares.
+By the way, you should also read Hedda’s report from our trip.

 Coffee at Satan’s Coffee Corner